cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-04-03-dinosaurs_of_america_pt1.md

 ---

-In this notebook, we will be examining data from the [Paleobiology Database (PBDB)](https://paleobiodb.org/navigator/).
+In this post, we will be examining data from the [Paleobiology Database (PBDB)](https://paleobiodb.org/navigator/).
 Specifically, we will be looking at dinosaur and plant fossils found in the United States of America and observing how the areas where different fossils are found and if their locations are correlated.
 This notebook also aims to be a guide to the process of Paleobiodogy Database exploratory analysis and data cleaning.

 # What is the Paleobiology Database?